Remote Work2021-06-28

 SaaS sprawl is the spiraling and often uncontrolled adoption of SaaS applications that leads to IT management’s inability to manage the cost, consumption, and compliance of SaaS tools used by their workforce.
 The prevalence of SaaS sprawl leads to work happening in too many apps thereby generating knowledge across too many apps.
 It then becomes hard for managers and team members to discover knowledge, workflows, or associated processes, contributing to managers falling out of the loop of team activity.

-App Notification fatigue
+App Notification Fatigue

 Another outcome of SaaS sprawl is app fatigue – which is the fatigue that users face as a result of having to use many tools.
 When team members have to toggle between multiple tools for even simple tasks, in practice, they get inundated with notifications from all these tools, causing increased context switching, distractions, and lesser time for focused work.
 Over time, this builds notification fatigue which can lead to managers and employees ignoring or missing notifications and updates from tools.
 For managers, these missed updates are a missed opportunity to stay in the loop of work activity.

-A solution – Using data to stay in the know
+A Solution – Using data to stay in the know

 A tested, effective, and accessible solution to help managers stay in the loop of their remote team’s activities is to use data from the digital exhaust to drive insights.
 Digital exhaust is the data that is automatically generated from the usage of tools.
 Since remote and hybrid teams are dependent on tools completely for their work, the digital exhaust from these tools can be a trove of information and insights.
 Additionally, since this data is tool and process specific but not person-specific, analytics of this anonymized data can help managers understand process and workflow outcomes with complete transparency, fairness, and ethical standards.